String#ljust

 Example 5: When width is less than string length

-If the specified width is less than or equal to the string’s length, Ruby returns the original string unchanged.
+Notice that ljust never truncates.
+If the width is less than or equal to the string’s length, Ruby returns the original string unchanged.
+This guarantee makes the method safe in formatting loops where the width might vary.

 puts "Ruby".ljust(2) # "Ruby" (no padding needed)